4:2 Sparse Matrix Multiplication

 mm.SetTensorA(gm_a); // Set the left matrix A. mm.SetTensorB(gm_b); // Set the right matrix B. mm.SetSparseIndex(gm_index); // Pass the index matrix generated during the densification process. mm.SetBias(gm_bias); // Set the bias.

-- Execute the matrix multiplication operation.On the kernel side, the matrix multiplication is completed based on the index matrix loaded in Step 4.
-The Matmul API internally densifies matrix A, that is, selects two elements from every four elements in matrix A according to the index matrix for computation.
+- Execute the matrix multiplication operation.On the kernel, the matrix multiplication operation is completed based on the index matrix loaded in step 4.
+The Matmul API densifies matrix A. In other words, two elements in the corresponding locations are selected—in accordance with the index matrix—from every four elements in matrix A for computation.

 1 2 3 4 5 6